pradeepbgs/diesel/CONTRIBUTING.md

-if you changes code OR fixing bugs  so after doing make sure to run bun build.js
+if you changes code OR fixing bugs  so after doing make sure to run tsc and  bun build.js